yelouafi/focused/README.md

 `iso` takes 2 functions: one to go from the source to the target, and the other to go back.

-> Note this a partial optic since `JSON.parse` can fail.
-We've got another optic (oh yeah) for this one that can account for failure
+> Note this is a partial optic since `JSON.parse` can fail.
+We've got another optic (oh yeah) for the one that can account for failure

 Ok, so having the `json` Iso, we can use it with the standard functions, for example